Business

 Quebec

-Administered jointly bythe Société de développement des entreprises culturelles (SODEC) and the Ministère du Revenu du Québec (Revenu Québec), the refundable tax credit applies to all-spend production costs, which corresponds to the total of the qualified labour costs and the costs of qualified properties at 25% of the qualified expenditures incurred for services provided in Quebec.
+Administered jointly by the Société de développement des entreprises culturelles (SODEC) and the Ministère du Revenu du Québec (Revenu Québec), the refundable tax credit corresponds to 25% of all-spend production costs, which corresponds to the total of the qualified labour costs and the costs of qualified properties, incurred for services provided in Quebec.
 In addition, eligible expenditures that relate to computer-aided animation and special effects, including the shooting of scenes in front of a chroma-key for use in an eligible production, can get an additional rate of 16% of the qualified labour cost.
-For each eligible production, SODEC issues an Approval Certificate, which identifies the owner of the copyright and attests the eligibility of the production throughout the period during which the production is carried out in Quebec.
-A copy of the Approval Certificate must be transmitted by the copyright owner or their official designee to any eligible corporation who intends to submit to SODEC an application for an Advance Ruling with regards to the eligible production.

 For each production, the QPSTC cannot be combined with any other Quebec tax credit, except for the Quebec Film Dubbing Tax Credit, as long as the dubbing expenditures are not included in the QPSTC production costs.

-Administered jointly by the Société de développement des entreprises culturelles (SODEC) and the Ministère du Revenu du Québec (Revenu Québec), the refundable tax credit for Quebec film or television production applies to labour expenditures incurred by a corporation that produces a Québec film (or program) calculated at 40% of eligible labour expenditures for original French-language or giant screen productions, capped at 65% of production costs.
+Administered jointly by the Société de développement des entreprises culturelles (SODEC) and the Ministère du Revenu du Québec (Revenu Québec), the refundable tax credit for Quebec film or television production applies to labour expenditures incurred by a corporation that produces a Québec film (or program).

 For more information on Quebec Tax Credits please visit SODEC or the Association Quebecoise de la Production Mediatique (AQPM)